 5 channel soundbars feature left, right and center channels, with the middle one optimized for clear dialogue.
 The remaining two channels come in the form of rear speakers.
 They should be aimed in different directions to make the sound highly optimized.

 Soundbars offer multiple methods of connectivity, with HDMI ARC being the most reliable one.
-It can support 4K audio and visual output and input to produce the best sound with minimal distortion.
+With it, the soundbar can support 4K audio and visual output and input to produce the best sound with minimal distortion.

 Other connections such as digital optical can also match HDMI inputs, although it has a lower bandwidth.
 There are many great soundbars that have an optical connection such as the Sonos Playbar, although we really recommend getting an HDMI model.